mtjon/introduction-to-dsh/intro.md

 <!--v-->
 ## Many data streams

-- Need some organization for all these streams
+- Streams need organizing
 - DSH topics $ \approx $ Kafka topics
-- Need to control access to topics <!-- .element: class="fragment" data-fragment-index="2" -->
+- Need to control access to topics
-	- Manage at topic level using custom tooling <!-- .element: class="fragment" data-fragment-index="1" -->
+	- Manage at topic level using custom tooling
+    - Based on Access Control Lists (ACLs)

 <!--v-->
 ## Authenticate

 - Certificates for tenant (container) authentication towards Kafka
 - API keys to authenticate tenants that want to let devices/things/users connect to the platform
-- Tokens for MQTT authentication of devices/things and users
+- Tokens for MQTT authentication of devices/things/users
 - REST token for authentication of MQTT token requests

 <!--v-->